 Richard was born and raised in the U.S. and completed his Bachelor's and Master's degrees at Oregon State University and his Ph.D at Tulane University.
 He was also a Peace Corps volunteer in Provincia del Tungurahua, Ecuador where he facilitated classes on agricultural methods, marketing, bookkeeping, mathematics, and worked with farmers on an individual basis.
 He then began his career first as a Professor of Spanish, then as Associate Director at the International Programs division of the University of Oregon.
 In 2006 Richard moved to Barcelona with his wife Elena, who is from Barcelona, and the rest, as they say, is history.
 Richard loves showing his students the city that he now calls home and helping them adjust to the Spanish way of life.

-Marta has over 16 years of experience working in study abroad, so is very experience working with students.
-Her favourite aspect of working with American students is opening their minds to other cultures.
+Marta has more than 15 years of experience working in study abroad, so is very experienced working with students.
+Her favorite aspect of working with American students is opening their minds to other cultures.

 Olwyn is a walking encyclopedia when it comes to information related to both Dublin and Ireland.
 Having run her own company, Over The Top Tours, for the past 17 years, she always has great recommendations for things to do in Dublin and places to go in Ireland.
 She has an honours degree in History and Politics from University College Dublin (UCD) and a diploma in Law Studies from the Dublin Institute of Technology.
 Olwyn is married and has a daughter.
 She loves reading, travelling, sailing, culture, theatre, cinema and music.